Wilkes-Barre, Pennsylvania: 20th century

 Wilkes-Barre is located within Pennsylvania's Coal Region.
 The anthracite coal mining industry, and its extensive use of child labor in the early 20th century, was one of the industries targeted by the National Child Labor Committee and its hired photographer, Lewis Hine.
 Many of Hine's subjects were photographed in the mines and coal fields near Wilkes-Barre.
 The impact of the Hine photographs led to the enactment of child labor laws across the country.

 The coal industry continued despite several disasters, including an explosion at Wilkes-Barre's Baltimore Colliery in 1919, which killed 92 miners.
 The industry declined when the United States switched to other energy sources, and most coal operations had left Wilkes-Barre by the end of World War II.
 The 1959 Knox Mine Disaster, resulting in the flooding of numerous mines, marked the end of large-scale coal mining in the area.
 Industrial restructuring also caused the city to lose jobs and begin a decades-long decline.

 In 1926, Planters Peanuts Company was founded in Wilkes-Barre by two Italian immigrants.
 The company maintained its headquarters in the city until 1961.
 In 1929, baseball player Babe Ruth hit one of the longest home runs in history at Artillery Park in Wilkes-Barre.

 On November 8, 1972, Wilkes-Barre became the birthplace of modern cable television programming when Home Box Office (HBO) launched over the city's Teleservice Cable system (now Service Electric Cable).
 Around 365 Teleservice subscribers were the first to receive the premium cable service when it commenced broadcasts.
 As local ordinances prohibiting direct-to-cable telecasts of theatrical feature films prevented Time-Life from launching HBO over its New York City-based Sterling Manhattan cable franchise, the company initially sought an agreement with Teleservice to launch it on the provider's Allentown system; possible television blackout conflicts for HBO-televised NBA games, as Allentown was located within the Philadelphia 76ers's 75 mi blackout radius, resulted in Teleservice electing to offer it on its Wilkes-Barre system instead.

 Wilkes-Barre became the site of a shooting spree on September 25, 1982.
 George Emil Banks killed 13 people and wounded one.
-Banks was deemed incompetent to be executed yet currently resides on death row.
+Banks was deemed incompetent to be executed and died on November 2, 2025, of natural causes.